 Zeroing out the bow offset and pinging when the bow is on the line means your distance to line measurement is a simple position calculation and relies on the fewer variables.

-Why does my ProStart or SpeedPuck read so differently than my compass?
+Why does my ProStart Classic or SpeedPuck read so differently than my compass?

-The ProStart will show slightly different numbers from a magnetic compass, even when you have the magnetic declination setup perfectly.
-The reason for this is that the ProStart displays course over ground (COG) which is the direction you are moving.
-A magnetic compass shows the direction in which you are pointing.
+The ProStart Classic and SpeedPuck will show slightly different numbers from a magnetic compass, even when you have the magnetic declination setup perfectly.
+The reason for this is that the ProStart Classic and SpeedPuck display course over ground (COG) which is the direction you are moving.
+A magnetic compass shows the direction you are pointing.
 Even in the absence of current, these two numbers will not be exactly the same due to leeway / sideslip.